 - Dry the resulting coffee in a dehydrator or in the oven at a low heat.

 - Leave as is for coffee powder, or brew again for instant coffee.

 Already itching to start learning how to make something else similar to this?
-Check out our article on making espresso powder for more of a baking approach to great coffee flavors.
+Check out our article on making espresso powder for more of a baking approach to great coffee flavours.

 Coffee powder is the term for instant coffee solids that instantly dissolve in hot water to make instant coffee.
-Dried coffee extract is made by roasting, grinding, brewing, and dehydrating coffee beans via spray-drying or freeze-drying.
+Dried coffee extract is made by roasting, grinding, brewing, and dehydrating coffee beans via spray-drying or freeze-drying, forming a coffee powder.
 You can similarly make your own coffee powder.

 No, ground coffee is not the same as coffee powder.
 The difference between instant coffee and ground coffee is that instant coffee has already been roasted, ground up, brewed, reduced to a concentrate, and then dehydrated.
 In contrast, ground coffee merely entails what you’re left with after grinding roasted beans to a fine powder to prep for a brewing method like a French Press.

 Yes, you can eat the coffee powder.
-When consumed in moderation, this product offers the same nutrients as a standard cup of coffee, albeit in a more concentrated form.
+Coffee powder consumed in moderation offers the same nutrients as a standard cup of coffee, albeit in a more concentrated form.
 The difference is that coffee powder directly promotes quicker absorption of caffeine through your mouth’s lining, so the benefits, and the side effects, are enhanced (3).